laser micromachining (original) (raw)

 Resolution Limits of Laser Micromachining

 In certain situations, a substantially better resolution is achievable based on physical mechanisms which are explained in the following.
 At very high optical intensity levels, the interaction of laser light with the material usually occurs via nonlinear processes.
 For example, nonlinear absorption in a glass or a transparent crystal can be initiated by multiphoton absorption of second, third or even higher order.
 A substantial interaction often occurs only above a certain threshold level for the optical intensity, which implies that the spatial transition between affected and non-affected parts of the material can be substantially steeper than the laser intensity profile.
-Therefore, the initiated process may take part only in the inner part of a Gaussian intensity profile; that affected region can have a diameter far below the diameter of the intensity profile (see Figure 1).
-However, even if the interaction threshold is well defined and one lowers the pulse energy until only the innermost part reaches that threshold, one cannot make arbitrarily small structures due to fluctuations e.g. of the pulse parameters.
+Therefore, the initiated process may take place only in the inner part of a Gaussian intensity profile; that affected region can be far smaller than the intensity profile (see Figure 1).
+However, even if the interaction threshold is well-defined and one lowers the pulse energy until only the innermost part reaches that threshold, one cannot make arbitrarily small structures due to fluctuations e.g. of the pulse parameters.
 In the best cases, features with dimensions well below 100 nm have been achieved.

 resolution limit